xmos/fwk_io/README.md

 # IO Framework Repository

-This repository is a collection of C/C++ peripheral IO libraries used to develop for XCore:
+This repository is a collection of C/C++ peripheral IO libraries used to develop for xcore:

 Supported peripherals include: